 “Radio will find me” (issued on vinyl by High Roller Records) was High Treason’s first-ever full length album and was released in 2007, showing a more melodic approach than on past offerings.
 The album quickly sold out and was then issued on CD by ONR records.

 After a further period of recording, Barry Fearon, the original singer decided to retire and Larry Barbato (bass) left to do other things.
 In early 2012 Peter Yeomans and Martin Raggett joined on vocals and bass respectively.

 High Treason’s current album ‘Everything’s Gonna Change’ is available on download, CD & most importantly ‘Vinyl’ from the 3ms shop.

 The band are currently working on a new album and busy in the studios recording at Smokehouse Studios at the moment.
-Watch out for new music in 2018.SHOP NOW more information
+Watch out for new music April 2019.SHOP NOW more information